Marijuana Grow Guide

 Another great natural insecticide is pyrethrum; it’s made with chrysanthemum flowers.
 It’s toxic to Root Aphids along with other harmful garden bugs.
 However, it’s safe to use around people and pets.
 All you have to do is spray the insecticide on the soil around the infested plant.
 Water the plant so that the pyrethrum sinks into the soil.
 Within hours the pests will start to die.
 Wait for 12 hours until you water the plant again.
 You can spray your plants with pyrethrum every 2 or 3 weeks.

 An infestation of Root Aphids is a horror to have.
 Preventing them is the best way to go.
-Keep a neat and tidy grow space and be wary of commercial soils.
+Keep a neat, and tidy grow space, and be wary of commercial soils.

 Companion Planting for a Natural Pesticide

-Often times we hear about the dangers of ingesting pesticides and chemicals.
+Often, time we hear about the dangers of ingesting pesticides and chemicals.
 So, the idea of smoking, juicing, baking, or vaping marijuana treated with poisonous substances should also set off red flags.
 In fact, many chemicals used on marijuana plants are intended only for lawns and other plants that are not meant to be ingested.
 Because marijuana is usually inhaled instead of eaten, the poisonous chemicals have a more direct route into the lungs and bloodstream.
 Therefore, you need to always carefully consider what you put on your plant.

 Note to those of you with less than cannabis-friendly neighbors- companion planting can also simply be planting large, bushy plants around your precious crop to camouflage it from neighbors that are also considered pests.
 Care to cook up a killer pasta while growing?
 Well, start with basil then, because this delicious herb is a wonderful companion plant for cannabis.
 Its strong scent repels pests like beetles, flies, aphids, and thrips.
-It has also been suggested that basil increases the oil production and improves the flavor of plants it’s planted nearby.
+It has also been suggested that basil increases oil production and improves the flavor of plants it’s planted nearby.
 Another herb that is beneficial to marijuana is dill; it has proven beneficial in repelling spider mites.
 Cilantro also combats spider mites along with potato beetles and aphids.
 More herbs like oregano and marjoram are not only an asset to your crop but also for that sweet little pasta dish.
-They can actually be planted close to your cannabis plant as they do not compete for root space.
+They can actually, be planted close to your cannabis plant as they do not compete for root space.
 They will attract beneficial insects and they have been known to increase the yield of plants close to them.

 Not only your nose and taste buds are being catered to, but there are also some for your eyes as well.
 The beautiful chrysanthemum flower contains pyrethrin which is a natural insecticide that can kill varieties of harmful insects along with damaging nematodes.
 Marigold flowers are a great asset as they have a very strong-smelling chemical that they release into the ground.
 Plants that are nearby will pick up the chemical that insects, like whiteflies, can taste.
 Other flowers like the foxglove and mullein attract Dicyphus Hesperus insects that eat spider mites, aphids, and whiteflies.